What Factory Designs of the Future Mean for Manufacturers | Robotics

 Augmented reality (AR) is the technology that superimposes digital constructs over the real world.
 The resulting image appears either on a wearable heads-up display or a stationary monitor.
 The goal is to shorten the learning curve as factories and shop floors bring new types of advanced mechanical and digital tools into the workplace.

 Tech experts expect AR and VR technology will eventually reduce the amount of human effort it takes to oversee manufacturing operations.
-This advancement will come at the expense of some semi-skilled jobs, but it will also create opportunity in brand-new fields like and advanced engineering.
+This advancement will come at the expense of some semi-skilled jobs, but it will also create opportunity in brand-new fields like robotics and advanced engineering.
 A big part of manufacturing’s current revolution involves the automation of some types of material handling and assembly equipment, for instance.

 Technology frees up “human capital” and allows ever-smaller teams to monitor the operation of even large assembly plants.
 Some companies have even achieved “lights-out manufacturing” at their industrial locations.
 These are plants that can operate autonomously for days, weeks or even months at a time.